CharlesJUDITH/gcp-blockchain/README.md

 Websocket are not handled, it requires som additional configuration (Ingress), it's not wroking really well with some tools like Restake.

 Use multiple fullnode instances and add a LoadBlancer on the top to share the load between the nodes, use geo-loacation to optimize the traffic.

+### Validator

+Use TMKMS or Horcux to improve the block signing security.

+Add Sentry node to sync with the blockchain and a dedicated pod for block signing.